JoseRoca/WinFBX/docs/Numeric datatypes/CMoney.md

 #### Examples

 ```
-DIM c AS CDEC
+DIM money AS CMoney
-c = 123
+money = 123
-c = 12345.12
+money = 12345.12
 ```

 # <a name="Operator2"></a>CAST Operators

-Converts a CDEC into another data type.
+Converts a CMoney into another data type.

 ```
 OPERATOR CAST () AS LONGINT